Most of the women we talk to are relieved when we ask

 says, “…our libido is our life force.
 It reflects the degree to which we are tapped

 into the creative life force of the planet.”
 Sex can improve cardiovascular health,

 sleep, and stress relief, while releasing natural pain killers and increasing your

 sense of wellbeing all at the same time.
 Not to mention the fact that sex helps

-Start having better sex by balancing your hormones and getting back in touch with
+increase libido in menopause by balancing your hormones and getting back

 Relieve your menopause